WilliCodes/obsidian-tasks/README.md

 - [ ] take out the trash 📅 2021-04-09
 ```

+Alternatively, the due date can include a time in the format `YYY-MM-DD HH:mm`.

 Instead of adding the emoji and the date manually, you can use the `Tasks: Create or edit` command when creating or editing a task.
-When you use the command, you can also set a due date like "Monday", "tomorrow", or "next week" and Tasks will automatically save the date in the correct format.
+When you use the command, you can also set a due date like "Monday", "tomorrow", "next week", or "Friday at 5pm" and Tasks will automatically save the date in the correct format.

 **You can only put block links (`^link-name`) behind the due/done dates.
 Anything else will break the parsing of dates and recurrence rules.**